notifi-network/notifi-sdk-ts/packages/notifi-frontend-client/README.md

 Notifi provides notification infrastructure for web3 services and dApps to communicate with their end users.

-`notifi-fontend-client` is an SDK designed for frontend dApp developers to integrate Notifi's services via an easy-to-use Hooks interface.
+`notifi-frontend-client` is an SDK designed for frontend dApp developers to integrate Notifi's services via an easy-to-use Hooks interface.

 We currently support **Aptos** and **Solana** via our frontend client.